Billy Mayerl: Early life and education

-Fame
+Career

 In 1926, Mayerl left the Savoy and opened his 'School of Syncopation' which specialised in teaching modern music techniques such as ragtime and stride piano.
 It led to the long-running correspondence course, 'How to play like Billy Mayerl'.
 During this period, he wrote his most famous solo, 'Marigold'.
 By the late 1930s his correspondence school was believed to have had over 100 staff members and 30,000 students.
 It closed in 1957.

 On 28 October 1925, Mayerl was the soloist in the London premiere of George Gershwin's Rhapsody in Blue.
 In December 1926, he appeared with Gwen Farrar (1899–1944) in a short film—made in the Lee de Forest Phonofilm sound-on-film process—in which they sang Mayerl's song "I've Got a Sweetie on the Radio".
 His song "Miss Up-to-Date" was sung and played by Cyril Ritchard in Alfred Hitchcock's sound film Blackmail (1929).

 In November 1927, his piano styles accompanied the Hamilton Sisters and Fordyce, American Vaudeville vocal harmonizers who first recorded in England.

 On 1 October 1929, Billy Mayerl's orchestra performed at the opening of the Locarno Dance Hall in Streatham.

 In the 1930s Mayerl composed several works for the musical theatre, including three connected with horse racing: Sporting Love, opening at the Gaiety Theatre, London in 1934; Twenty to One (Coliseum 1935); and Over She Goes (Saville 1936).
 In 1938, jazz pianist Marian McPartland joined his group "Mayerl's Claviers" under the name Marian Page.